 GCF Unveils Guiding Principles of Collaboration and Partnership

 San Francisco.
 On September 11, 2018, the Governor’s Climate and Forest task force (GCF) unveiled a set of unifying principles to address deforestation, climate change, and the rights of Indigenous Peoples and forest communities.
-During the Global Climate Action Summit (GCAS), GCF members representing millions of indigenous peoples across Peru, Colombia, Ecuador, Indonesia, and Brazil, voted in unanimous approval of the Guiding Principles for Collaboration and Partnership Between Subnational Governments, Indigenous Peoples and Local Communities.The principles are also available in French, Spanish, Portuguese, and Indonesian.
+During the Global Climate Action Summit (GCAS), GCF members representing millions of indigenous peoples across Peru, Colombia, Ecuador, Mexico, Indonesia, and Brazil, voted in unanimous approval of the Guiding Principles for Collaboration and Partnership Between Subnational Governments, Indigenous Peoples and Local Communities.The principles are also available in French, Spanish, Portuguese, and Indonesian.

 '“What we’re suggesting is that this commitment has to be one that sees Indigenous Peoples as cultural, economic, and productive actors and creates intersectional public policies that consider us within this context.
 We, the Indigenous Communities […] are producers, merchants, and the providers of products that come from raw materials; we are part of small businesses and farming […] so we need policies that address our livelihoods holistically.
 I think it is crucial that a Governors’ group at this level adopt this as a fundamental principle around which policies will be developed in each of our territories.” - Salvador Quishpe, Governor of Zamora Chinchipe